SichangHe/igem-2022-dku-backup/src/results.md

 ### *Escherichia coli*

 #### Summary of Experiment Design
-We plan to display the nanobody JPS-G3 agianst the *Shigella* antigen ipaD on the surface of E.*coli* Nissle 1917 via the curli fiber protein *csg*A [^Gelfat et. al., 2021].
+We plan to display the nanobody JPS-G3 agianst the *Shigella* antigen ipaD on the surface of E.*coli* Nissle 1917 via the curli fiber protein *csg*A [^Gelfat,2021].
 We expect the engineered E.*coli* Nissle 1917 to be capable of capturing the pathogen *Shigella flexneri* via antigen-antibody specific binding.
 Please check the detailed experiment design at 'design' part.

 #### Plasmid Extraction
 pUC19-JPS-G3-3xHA and pUC19-ipaD-3xHA were extracted using the TIANGEN plasmid extraction kit.